landosilva/tatedrez/README.md

 The first thing I did was decide how the player would interact with the pieces, so I went with Unity's latest Input System.

 ### ♟️ Piece Movement & Placement
-The player grab the piece by using Unity's Raycasts, and the placement is made doing several unit conversion calculations.
+The player grabs the piece using Unity's Raycasts, and the placement is done through several unit conversion calculations.

 ```chsarp
 private void IndexToWorld(Vector2Int index, out Vector3 result)